Explore the Program

 - Candidates will hold high expectations and build on the assets of diverse students.

-Completion of the MEd degree program in Elementary Education requires 44 semester hours.
-A capstone project that consists of a self-study research project around a problem of practice is completed during student teaching.
+Completion of the MEd degree program in Elementary Education requires 38 semester hours.
 Upon successful completion of the program, candidates are eligible for an Illinois Professional Educator License with endorsements in elementary education and an English-as-a-Second Language (ESL) endorsement.

 Continuous Enrollments: Master's students in Elementary Education are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.